• English

 Members of the Board:

-ANFACI (Associazione Nazionale dei Funzionari dell’Amministrazione dell’Interno) – Italy, represented by its Secretary general, Mr. Ignazio PORTELLI, Prefect
+ANFACI (Associazione Nazionale dei Funzionari dell’Amministrazione dell’Interno) – Italy, represented by its President and State Commissioner for the Sicilian region, Mr. Ignazio PORTELLI

-TID (Association of Turkish governors) – Turkey, represented by its president, Mr Saffet Arikan BEDÜK, governor
+TID (Association of Turkish governors) – Turkey, represented by its president, Mr Saffet Arikan BEDÜK, former Governor

 Mrs. Ina ADEMA, King’s Commissioner, Province of Noord Brabant – The Netherlands

-Mr. Roland BERDOZ, Prefect of district Riviera-Pays-d’Enhaut – State of Vaud – Switzerland
+Mr. Roland BERDOZ, Prefect of district Riviera-Pays-d’Enhaut – Canton of Vaud – Switzerland

 Mr. Mark WEINMEISTER, President of Kassel district – Land of Hessen – Germany